Early Bird SaleSave On 2026Find Your Trip

 • Entrance fees not listed as included

-• Optional full day excursion available at Monforte (day 8), Ribeira Sacra experience: wine cellar visit and tasting, lunch at a local restaurant (3 courses incl drinks) & boat trip on the Sil River.
+• Optional Ribeira Sacra experience at Monforte (day 8): wine cellar visit and tasting, lunch at a local restaurant (3 courses incl drinks) & boat trip on the Sil River.
 Private return transfers (Mercedes type): morning pickup from the hotel, late afternoon depart to hotel (approx 1hr transfer time).
 Guided activities only in the wine cellar and during the catamaran trip, minimum of 2 people - supplement applies.
 Extra night Monforte required, rate varies dependent on room and accommodation type.
 Must be requested at time of booking - please ask our consultants for details.

 • Optional accommodation upgrade to Parador in Monforte - supplement applies